-The users must be trained and familiar with this technology prior the use of this device.
-This kit should be used following the instructions given in this manual, in combination with a validated instrument mentioned in "Materials Required but Not Provided", page 11.
+The users must be trained and familiar with this technology prior to the use of this device.

 Any diagnostic results generated must be interpreted in conjunction with other clinical or laboratory findings.
 It is the user's responsibility to validate system performance for any procedures used in their laboratory which are not covered by the QIAGEN performance studies.